yassineyahyaoui/todo-list-project/README.md

 # todo-list-project
-the design and logic was made from scratch by me
+the design and logic were made from scratch by me